 The purpose of travel medicine is to help keep your trip free from illness or accident.
 This is especially important when there is a significant difference between your home and your destination, such as when visiting developing countries or the tropics.
 In such cases, you should take special precautions in order to protect your health.

-The World Health Organization (WHO) advises travelers to consult a travel medicine clinic or personal physician 4-6 weeks before departure if the travel destination is one where exposure to any vaccine-preventable diseases may occur.
+The World Health Organization (WHO) advises travelers to consult a travel medicine clinic or personal physician 4 to 6 weeks before departure if the travel destination is one where exposure to any vaccine-preventable diseases may occur.

 At CMC-NorthEast, we provide immunizations, preventative information on travel health problems, and advice on prophylactic antibiotics and anti-parasitics to the international traveler.
 Also, we treat travel related diseases for the returning traveler.